-3D printing is having a big effect on many industries around the world, and the construction industry is no exception.
+- 3D printing has become a game-changer in many industries, and construction is no exception.

-Here are seven interesting examples of proposed and in-development 3D printed housing projects from around the world.
-Perhaps you might want to get one printed for yourself in the not-too-distant future?
+Here are seven compelling examples of proposed and in-development 3D printed housing projects worldwide.
+Perhaps you might want to get one printed for yourself someday.

 What is a 3D-printed house?

 The answer is, quite literally, in the name.
-3D-printed houses are created using very large 3D printers that, unlike smaller hobbyist or other types of industrial units, are able to extrude concrete, plastic, or other building materials through nozzles, in order to gradually build up a 3D object the size of a house.
+3D-printed houses are created using substantial 3D printers that, unlike smaller hobbyists or other industrial units, can extrude concrete, plastic, or other building materials through nozzles to gradually build up a 3D object the size of a house.

-These printers, specifically their nozzles, are able to move in multiple planes and are specifically designed to be very robust and hardy, as they generally need to operate outdoors on variable terrain.
+These printers, specifically their nozzles, can move in multiple planes and are designed to be very robust and hardy, as they generally need to operate outdoors on variable terrain.

-To date, there are various research institutions and private enterprises working on the technique, and it is believed by some that the future of the construction industry may eventually come to rely on the descendants of current giant 3D printers.
+To date, various research institutions and private enterprises are working on the technique, and some believe that the construction industry's future may eventually come to rely on the descendants of current giant 3D printers.

 Can you print a house, and how much does it cost?

-3D printed houses are still something of a novelty and are largely still in development, but you can 3D print a house for a lot less money than having one built using more traditional construction methods.
-For some of the projects that are currently in development, costs are somewhere in the order of $10,000, although this is for a relatively small structure.
+3D-printed houses are still a novelty and are still in development, but you can 3D print a house for much less money than having one built using more traditional construction methods.
+For some projects currently in development, costs are somewhere in the order of $10,000, although this is for a relatively small structure.

-Since the vast majority of 3D printed houses are made from concrete, they should last a decent amount of time.
+Since most 3D-printed houses are made from concrete, they should last a decent amount of time.
 With proper maintenance and continuous habitation, there is no reason they shouldn't last as long as more traditional concrete constructions.

-Many 3D printed houses do have timber elements included which may be susceptible to decay over time if they are not treated or maintained properly.
+Many 3D-printed houses do have timber elements included, which may be susceptible to decay over time if they are not treated or maintained correctly.

-Some other 3D printed buildings have been specifically designed to be biodegradable, and are only intended as used for temporary accommodation, for use in disaster relief operations and other short term housing needs.
+Some other 3D-printed buildings have been specifically designed to be biodegradable and are only intended for temporary accommodation, use in disaster relief operations, and different short-term housing needs.

-Is it possible to take up residence in a 3D printed house?
-Well, most 3D printed houses created to date sway towards proof of concept builds, but there are some projects around the world that are working on techniques to produce 3D houses fit for habitation.
+Is it possible to take up residence in a 3D-printed house?
+Well, most 3D printed houses created to date sway towards proof of concept builds, but some projects worldwide are working on techniques to produce 3D houses fit for habitation.

 What are some examples of 3D printed houses?